Sep 29 2022 A Grandmother’s Reflection: Making the B-Mitzvah Journey with My Grandchildren

 Jane Isay is author of four books, most recently Unconditional Love: A Guide to Navigating the Joys and Challenges of being a Grandparent Today.
 Learn more at http://www.janeisay.com/.
 Jane lives in New York, close to her four grandchildren.

-Photograph of Jane Isay and grandchildren on Zoom by Jane Isay
+Jane Isay with grandchildren on Zoom by Jane Isay